 How Does The Cervix Help You Get Pregnant?

-Since the cervix’s job is to let sperm in or keep them out, it plays a very important role in helping you conceive.
+Since the cervix’s job is to let sperm in or keep them out, it plays a

 The cervix does not act alone, though.
 The changes in your body are actually triggered by surging hormones.
 These hormones trigger ovulation, and cervical changes are just one part of the process.